#justdaementhings – Perks and Quirks of Attending a Small School

-If you’ve ever resided at Daemen College, there’s a good chance you know what it’s like to roll out of bed 10 minutes before class starts and still make it on time.
+If you’ve ever resided at Daemen University, there’s a good chance you know what it’s like to roll out of bed 10 minutes before class starts and still make it on time.
 Building 96, to Wick, to Schenck in under 15?
 Girl, you have plenty of time for lunch (and probably a nap)!
 Ah, #justdaementhings.

 Despite the compact nature of Daemen’s landscape, the trek up to the fifth floor of Canavan Hall (Canny) was always sure to get your steps in and heartrate up.
 For my nonresidential friends, perhaps you’d better relate to the breathlessness of climbing to the third floor of Duns Scotus Hall (DS), five minutes before chem lab begins.
 Oh yeah, and it was titration lab day.
 Nothing screams two-sport athlete like trying to play it cool while feverishly sucking air at the top of the staircase.
 Luckily, my days spent in DS came long before mask-wearing was a thing.

 Speaking of a good aerobic challenge, have you ever tried to sprint from the business building to the Academic and Wellness Center (AWC) and back in order to get in a good lift before class?
 There’s a solid chance you complained about having to walk up one of two hills on campus (and you for sure got stuck at the light every time you were in a rush).
 But at least there was no wind, and the sun was shining … right?
 Haha, #justdaementhings.